SahilJain314/t5x/docs/usage/gpu-usage.md

 `t5x/contrib/gpu/docker/interactive_pull_and_launch.sh [URL] /my/dataset/dir`

 ## Downloading The Pile
-Run `download_the_pile.py` to download the pile.
+We use The Pile for our pretraining experiments.
+If you would like to as well, run `download_the_pile.py` to download it.
+The download is approximately 1TB.
 It will download to the directory set in the environment variable: `TFDS_DATA_DIR`.
 After that, set the `TFDS_DATA_DIR` to the same directory in your scripts to use.

 ## Single Node runs
 Pretraining and Finetuning can be done with `singlenode_*.sh`.
 These will build a T5X model with the Adam optimizer and relevant parameters.
 These will allow multi-gpu on one host.